What Is Refractory Removal?

 Why use Ultra High-Pressure Water Jetting for Refractory Removal?

-At Hydroblast, we use a range of ultra high-pressure water jetting equipment and for this task we chose to use our new Aqua Cutter 410 Robot.
+At Hydroblast, we use a range of ultra high-pressure water jetting equipment and for this task we chose to use our Aqua Cutter 410 Robot.
 There are many benefits to using high pressure water jetting equipment such as the Aqua Cutter Robot as opposed to pneumatic breakers including:

 - More efficient with less down-time for maintenance work